hjs-spec/eusair-hjs-initial-assessment/docs/IMMUTABILITY_PROOF.md

 # Cryptographic Proof of Immutability

-To meet the high-integrity standards of **Article 12 (Record-keeping)** and **Article 14 (Human Oversight)** of the EU AI Act, the HJS Protocol provides a multi-layered mathematical guarantee ensuring that evidence is immutable and non-repudiable once generated.
+To meet the high-integrity standards of **Article 12 (Record-keeping)** and **Article 14 (Human Oversight)** of the EU AI Act, the JEP Protocol provides a multi-layered mathematical guarantee ensuring that evidence is immutable and non-repudiable once generated.

 ---

 ### 🛡️ The "Digital Notary" Chain

-HJS acts as a decentralized digital notary, binding AI behaviors to physical reality through three distinct technical facts:
+JEP acts as a decentralized digital notary, binding AI behaviors to physical reality through three distinct technical facts:

 #### 1. Temporal Integrity (Physical Fact)